knishe/diff-service/README.md

 # diff-service
-Its a web service provides file difference informations
+Its a web service provides String differences